PaldeepSekhon/ShakespeareGPT/README.md

-Developed a Pretrained Transformer modelPython | PyTorch
+Developed a Pretrained Transformer model to mimic shakespearean text